 Don’t waste water

 You need plenty of water to clean a home properly, but don’t waste the stuff, especially if the water utility charges by the amount you use versus a flat rate.
-You also pay a sewerage fee for the water that goes down the drain — yet another reason not to overdo the H2O.
+You likely also pay a sewerage fee for the water that goes down the drain — yet another reason not to overdo the H2O.

 The same holds true for your clothes washer.
 Run full loads whenever possible.
 If you must do a smaller batch, adjust the load size; no need to fill up a “super” load of water when a “full” or “small” load would do the trick.